 Works in the interdisciplinary tradition of Science and Technology Studies.
 Their primary research interest is focused on social and cultural aspects of digitalization and knowledge production.
 Lee’s work draws on sociology, media studies, anthropology, history of science, and cultural studies.

 Senior lecturer in Sami studies at Umeå University as well as nordic folklore at Åbo Academy, where she specializes in minority studies.
-Since January 2019, she is off duty from Umeå University and currently works as a professor at Helsingfors University, where she specializes in ethnology.
+Since January 2019, she is off duty from Umeå University and currently works as a professor at University of Helsinki, where she specializes in ethnology.

 Senior lecturer at the Division for Science, Technology and Society (STS) at Chalmers University of Technology